Translators Without Borders: Words of Relief project

 Words of Relief is supported by the Humanitarian Innovation Fund, a program managed by ELRHA.
 The Words of Relief Digital Exchange is funded by Microsoft's Technology for Good.

-Information in the Right Language

-An Impact Study was conducted to measure the comprehensibility of English information posters compared with translated Swahili posters and it showed that there is a very clear difference in the levels of comprehension, in favour of the translated Swahili poster.
-Initially, only eight per cent of respondents answered simple questions about the disease correctly.
-When respondents were given simple information about the disease in English, correct answers rose to 16%.
-But when given this information in Swahili, respondents got 92% of the questions correct.

 The HealthPhone project

-One of the Translators without Borders projects is in partnership with the Mother and Child Health and Education Trust in India.
-HealthPhone, which was founded and created by Nand Wadhwani, creates health videos that are preloaded to phones throughout India and beyond.
+Translators without Borders is in partnership with the Mother and Child Health and Education Trust in India.
+HealthPhone, which was founded and created by Nand Wadhwani, creates health videos that are preloaded to phones throughout India and other countries that speak Indo-Aryan languages.
 The videos cover a variety of health issues, such as breastfeeding, malnutrition, post-natal and newborn care, and more.

 Through translators, videos are subtitled so that people throughout India (and in Africa) who do not speak or read the source language can learn from the videos.
-So far videos have been subtitled into about 10 Indic languages, Swahili and Spanish.
+So far videos have been subtitled into about 10 Indo-Aryan languages, Swahili and Spanish.

 Simple Words for Health

 Simple Words for Health (SWFH), a simplified medical terminology resource, was set up in 2014.
 SWFH is a database of 12,000 essential medical terms that have been simplified and translated into more than 40 world languages by qualified doctors and trained medical translators.